ayaankazerouni/csc305-lectures/03-mutability-cohesion-srp/coursenotes.md

 This may seem like a small benefit, but when functions are defined at the right level abstraction, you can compose them to solve problems of ever-increasing complexity.
 For example, consider the `map`, `filter`, and `reduce` patterns.

 One drawback of immutability is _performance_.
 It can be costly to create a new Object each time some changes have to be made.
 This cost tends to be overstimated in most cases since optimisations in the programming language can absorb most of the cost (by not actually copying data that doesn't change, advanced garbage collection techniques, etc.).
 But in programs with large, complex objects that frequently change state (e.g., characters in games) immutability may be too expensive to justify.

+One strategy to manage this cost for "large" objects is to create a "companion" class that is mutable, and is used purely for the purpose of performing operations that require mutability.
+One example is the `StringBuilder` class.

 ## Cohesion